blocklistproject/Lists/README.md

 # Details:

 These lists were created because the founder of the project wanted something with a little more control over what is being blocked.
 Many lists are all or nothing.
 We set out to create lists with more control over what is being blocked.

 &nbsp;

+## Updates:

+As of right now, the "everything" and "everything-nl" lists are NOT being updated.
+Please updated your devices accordingly

+&nbsp;